Best woodturning hollowing tool

 There are multiple ways of hollowing out the inside.
 The cutting end has to ride on your tool rest as the outrigger end sits between two stabilizing bars.
 That is how stabilizing bars get rid of vertical twisting.
 Scrap out the inside till you achieve your desired thickness.

-A spindle gouge has an open flat flute for details and spindle turnings.
+A spindle gouge has an open flat flute for details and spindle turns.
 It has a round metal shaft, and the flute is wide-open.
 There is a shallow U-shape that separates the metal shaft in half.
 There is less material around the tip since it is less fortified at the tip.

-Sharpen the gouge, and the thin tip makes precise detail cuts on spindle and bowl exteriors.
+Sharpen the gouge, and the thin tip makes precise detail cuts on the spindle and bowl exteriors.
 The spindle does not have side wings that cut material.
 The sides are turned to a 90-degree angle to scrape, although that is not a cutting technique.

 The detailed spindle gouge works on tight spaces and makes sharp points.
 It works on intricate textures and patterns on bowl exteriors.
 It easily cuts an inward dovetail angle.
 There is no need to sharpen the spindle gouge frequently.